9 Places To Sell Clothes Online Turning (Used) Rags To Riches

 So far, they’ve saved 756 million liters of water, 16,105 metric tons of carbon, and made a conscious effort to support diversity.

 8. Facebook Marketplace

 Sometimes, the best way to sell clothes online is to first look local.

 Chances are, many of us have already purchased an item on Facebook Marketplace.

-With more than 800 million people across 70 different countries using Facebook Marketplace, it’s reach simply can’t be beaten.
+With more than 800 million people across 70 different countries using the platform, its reach is unmatched.

-It’s basically a big classified ad with a simple startup process:
+It’s basically the biggest classified ad with a simple selling process:

 - Click on the Marketplace icon.